fly-apps/openresty-basic/readme.md

 }
 ```

-This minimal Nginx config reverse proxies any request to `/api/` to the JSON Placeholder API.
-To test it, you can deploy this to Fly using the command line too:
+This minimal Nginx configuration reverse proxies any request to `/api/` to the JSON Placeholder API.
+To test it, you can deploy this to Fly using the command line:

 ```bash
 flyctl deploy